micahflee/qube-apps/README.md

 Install, run, and update apps in the private storage of a Qube.

+See the blog post: [Qube Apps: a Flatpak-based app store for each qube](https://micahflee.com/2021/11/introducing-qube-apps/)

 ## Build and install in Qubes

 Get the code: